MSPP Student Ambassador

 Based on my experiences at the Masters level, I wanted to continue my education in forensics, but first wanted to broaden my knowledge of additional areas of study.
 During my first year as an advanced standing PsyD student, I completed an internship at Seven Hills Behavioral Health in Chelmsford, MA.
 Throughout my time there, I was granted the opportunity to fine-tune my ability to successfully build and maintain strong therapeutic relationships with clients of all ages as well as complete full intake assessments in an outpatient setting.

-Over the past year, I have taken a pledge to serve the Latino population to the best of my ability through the Latino Mental Health Program.
+I have taken a pledge to serve the Latino population to the best of my ability through the Latino Mental Health Program.
 Joining LMHP has encouraged me to always recognize the importance of cultural factors within the therapy setting.
 It has also provided me with language skills and real-life experience, having recently completed a 4-week immersion trip in Costa Rica.
 LMHP has also been a great place to foster new friendships and enjoy others with similar goals and aspirations.

 MSPP is a great place to make connections and life-long friendships.
 From January 2010-the present, I have worked as an assistant to the field placement, registrar, financial aid, and admissions offices.
 I have been able to build relationships with the “helpers” of MSPP.
 Further, because the Clinical PsyD and Forensic and Counseling programs are so selective, I have been able to develop incredible friendships with peers.